Hackerman1234557/A-Level-Coursework/README.md

 from a string containing all the letters in the English alphabet, and each character in the Plaintext has a corresponding character in the ciphertext as its key.
+The grade acheived for this project was 59/70